Bertie2011/thrown-exception-keyboard/docs/keymap.md

 My keymap contains tons of custom code and concepts.
 If you want to really understand what's going on or would like to try out some unique features for yourself, check out my [QMK lib folder](/qmk-lib/README.md).

 ## Base Layer
 The layer follows Colemak Mod-DH.
 The non-alpha keys have been filled by most frequently used characters.
-The thumb keys are occupied by a symbols layer key, space, backspace and shift.
-Both inner (home) thumb keys can be pressed together to activate the navigation layer.
+The thumb keys are occupied by space, symbols layer, backspace and nav layer keys.
+Enter is created with space enter, and the home keys can be pressed at the same time for caps word functionality.
 The outer thumb keys are rotary encoders with key press functionality.

 ![Base Layer](assets/keymap/base-layer.png)

 ## Symbols Layer
 The symbols layer consists of 3 [zones](/qmk-lib/zones/) that together fill the entire keyboard: The symbols zone, the nav bar zone and the mod zone.
 Note that ESC within the nav bar zone also turns that zone off.

 On the right there are delete, tab and escape keys.
-On the bottom there is ALT on the left thumb, CTRL and SHIFT on the right thumb.
+On the bottom there is CTRL on the left thumb, SHIFT and ALT on the right thumb.

 ![Symbols Layer](assets/keymap/symbols-layer.png)